MikeWoodward/English-Football-Forecasting/Notes/data_sources.md

 * Many sources are incomplete, meaning they miss out matches and teams for some older seasons.

+* Most sources exclude the National League (the fifth tier).
+This is still a professional league and matches can have attendances of several thousand.

 * Club names are inconsistently abbreviated.

 * The same errors appear in multiple sources, suggesting a large amount of cutting-and-pasting.
 In other words, different sources are not always different.